odan/odan.github.io/_posts/2024-03-20-aspnet-openapi-swagger-ui.md

 ## A Web-Centric Approach

-ASP.NET Core's move away from Swashbuckle creates room for creativity as the framework develops, especially in how it handles API documentation and integrates OpenAPI (previously Swagger).
+The ASP.NET Core team [moves away from Swashbuckle](https://github.com/dotnet/aspnetcore/issues/54599) creates room for creativity as the framework develops, especially in how it handles API documentation and integrates OpenAPI (previously Swagger).
-Since Microsoft.AspNetCore.OpenApi will be improved in.NET 9 with a focus toward document generation, other approaches have a chance to adopt and expand OpenAPI support.
+Since `Microsoft.AspNetCore.OpenApi` will be improved in.NET 9 with a focus toward document generation, other approaches have a chance to adopt and expand OpenAPI support.
-In the middle of this shift, I offer a different approach for integrating Swagger OpenAPI that makes use of the web's simplicity and universality: supplying an HTML file (Swagger-UI) and a YAML file that are rendered in the browser to show the OpenAPI specification.
+In the middle of this shift, I offer a different approach for integrating Swagger OpenAPI that makes use of the web's simplicity and universality:
+Supplying an HTML file (Swagger-UI) and a YAML file that are rendered in the browser to show the OpenAPI specification.

 ## Swagger-UI